FluxML/Flux.jl/docs/src/training/training.md

 `train!((m,x,y) -> loss(m(x),y), model, train_set, state)` is exactly equivalent.

 !!! compat "Implicit-style `train!`"
-    This is the new "explicit" method of `train!`, which takes the result of `setup` as its 4th argument.
+    This is a new method of `train!`, which takes the result of `setup` as its 4th argument.
     The 1st argument is a function which accepts the model itself.
     Flux versions ≤ 0.13 provided a method of `train!` for "implicit" parameters, which works like this: